Skip to main content

 August 4, 2020

 Conflict affects everyone, with the most vulnerable - such as LGBTIQ people - being most at risk.
-As such, the Women, Peace and Security (WPS) agenda needs to address a more inclusive and equitable peace for people of all genders, sexual orientations, and gender expressions.
-Some organizations, including Outright International, have been advocating for an LGBTIQ-inclusive understanding of the WPS agenda.
-This is why Outright created a document that provides more information about how you can get involved in this effort at the UN level.
+As such, the Women, Peace and Security (WPS) agenda must address a more inclusive and equitable peace for people of all genders, sexual orientations, and gender expressions.

 Explore News and Commentaries